flowxo/flowxo-sdk/README.md

 # Testing

 Integration tests are mandatory.
 Unit tests are not required as essentially each service is a wrapper around http calls to an external API.
-The coverage provided by the integration tests provides sufficent confidence that the service is working correctly.
+The coverage provided by the integration tests provides sufficient confidence that the service is working correctly.

 [Integration testing](http://en.wikipedia.org/wiki/Integration_testing) emulates how the Flow XO platform will use your service, using the live API.
 You complete the input data and the method's `input.js`, `output.js` and `run.js` scripts are run in order, passing the provided data through and displaying the results.
 You can also record a series of integration tests, and replay them in order.